Ansar al-Tawhid: Background

 Ansar al-Tawhid was established in March 2018 by Abu Diyab al-Sarmini.
 The group was based in Sarmin and Nayrab in eastern Idlib, which has a strong ISIL presence, but was also active in opposition held parts of the Latakia Governorate.

 Within Ansar al-Tawhid there were members of the group who were sympathetic and supportive of ISIL, as well as members of Ansar al-Tawhid whom were reportedly linked to ISIL itself.
-There were also members of the group that were closer to Hayat Tahrir al-Sham (HTS) and were linked with it and support them, as well as those who continue to hold a neutral position, much like the original Jund al-Aqsa's stance in the dispute between ISIL and other opposition and Jihadist groups like HTS.
-The group also includes fighters formerly part of the Turkistan Islamic Party in Syria, which itself included former Jund al-Aqsa fighters that elected to stay in Idlib in 2017 rather than leave to ISIL's capital in al-Raqqa, and fighters that refused to join Hayat Tahrir al-Sham for ideological reasons.
+There were also members of the group that were closer to Hay'at Tahrir al-Sham (HTS) and were linked with it and support them, as well as those who continue to hold a neutral position, much like the original Jund al-Aqsa's stance in the dispute between ISIL and other opposition and Jihadist groups like HTS.
+The group also includes fighters formerly part of the Turkistan Islamic Party in Syria, which itself included former Jund al-Aqsa fighters that elected to stay in Idlib in 2017 rather than leave to ISIL's capital in al-Raqqa, and fighters that refused to join Hay'at Tahrir al-Sham for ideological reasons.
 Ansar al-Tawhid was also believed by some to be a receptacle group for former ISIL fighters.

 The group established the Alliance to Support Islam with Hurras al-Din with the stated goals of establishing Sharia law and fighting against aggressors.
 Though the group works closely with Hurras al-Din and was believed to have links to al-Qaeda, Ansar al-Tawhid does not consider itself to be part of al-Qaeda nor does it hold allegiance to al-Qaeda, and al-Qaeda has not acknowledged the group as being part of its global network.

 The group has initiated recruitment campaigns in parts of the southern Idlib countryside and in Maarrat al-Nu'man, with the group as a whole reportedly consisting of 1,000 fighters, although sources linked with HTS claim that a majority of them were not native Syrians.
 The groups members were reportedly well armed with mortars, anti-aircraft guns, and armored vehicles.